aprkr/ez80asm/README.md

-## EZ80 and Z80 Assembly for Visual Studio Code
+## EZ80 Assembly for Visual Studio Code
-The (E)Z80 Assembly extension for Visual Studio provides language support for EZ80 and Z80 Assembly, including:
+The EZ80 Assembly extension for Visual Studio provides language support for EZ80 Assembly, if you want an extension for z80 and gameboy z80 I also have extensions for those

 ### Syntax Highlighting
 * Labels